Saudi Arabia to lift Qatar embargo, easing the Gulf crisis

 Published

-DUBAI, United Arab Emirates (AP) — Saudi Arabia will open its airspace and land border to Qatar in the first step toward ending a years-long diplomatic crisis that deeply divided U.S. defense partners, frayed societal ties and tore apart a traditionally clubby alliance of Gulf states, officials said late Monday.
+AL-ULA, Saudi Arabia (AP) — Saudi Arabia will open its airspace and land border to Qatar in the first step toward ending a years-long diplomatic crisis that deeply divided U.S. defense partners, frayed societal ties and tore apart a traditionally clubby alliance of Gulf Arab states, officials said late Monday.

 It was unclear what concessions Qatar had made or is promising to make regarding a shift in its policies.